 For specific course requirements, refer to the Course Outlines and Evaluation.
 If you are still not clear about course requirements, discuss with the individual Faculty.
 Students are required to use spell-check and grammar-check to assist with the editing of written work.
 The Learning Centre will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.

 Unless otherwise indicated by professors, generally, assignments should be:

-- Submitted using font size of 12, if word processed and proper margins
+- Submitted using a font size of 12, if word-processed and proper margins.